 The Company maintains long-lasting relationships with over two thousand active clients, including shipping companies, importers and exporters, oil and gas companies as well as other participants in more diverse sectors of the economy.

-Wilson Sons’ businesses include two main segments: Port & Logistics Services and Maritime Services.
-Through these businesses the Company focuses on two growth drivers: foreign and domestic trade flow and the oil & gas industry.
+Wilson Sons’ businesses are divided in two main segments: Port & Logistics Services and Maritime Services.

-This segment includes Wilson Sons Terminals and Wilson Sons Logistics.
-Wilson Sons Terminals comprises two of Brazil’s main container terminals, Tecon Rio Grande and Tecon Salvador, in addition to Brasco, the Company’s oil and gas support base.
-Wilson Sons Logistics owns a logistics centre in Santo André (SP) and another in Suape (PE), with bonded and general warehousing operations.
+This segment comprises two of Brazil’s main container terminals, Tecon Rio Grande and Tecon Salvador; Brasco, the Company’s oil and gas support base; and the logistics centres in Santo André (São Paulo) and Suape (Pernambuco), operating with general and bonded warehousing services.

-In September 2016 the Company commenced operating the Santa Clara inland navigation terminal (Contesc) located at the Triunfo Petrochemical Complex (RS).
-From January 2018, Contesc increased services to provide four weekly calls connecting the Northern Region of the State directly to the Port of Rio Grande.
+In September 2016 the Company commenced operating Contesc, the inland navigation terminal located at the Triunfo Petrochemical Complex (RS).
+Currently with two river barges, Contesc has four weekly calls connecting the Northern Region of the state directly to the Port of Rio Grande.

 To access the Tecon Rio Grande’s website, click here.